arttnba3/SumiOS/DevelopmentDiary.md

 There's no doubt that my code consists of shit, so an unexpected disaster appeared while initializing the pages struct.
 Fortunately I spent hours and finally locate it in the macro `PHYS_TO_KERNEL_DIRECT_MAPPING_ADDR()`.

 Now the basic part of memory management has finished.
-For next it'll be the allocator: `buddy` and `slub`, the best algorithm I have seen.
+For next it'll be the allocator: `buddy` and `slub`, the most beautiful algorithm I have ever seen.

 - fix bugs of macro `PHYS_TO_KERNEL_DIRECT_MAPPING_ADDR()`
 - add basic linear physical memory allocator